Visit the best museums in Paris to learn about the city’s rich culture and history

 Learn about the history of Paris through panoramic screens at The Paris Story Museum with a new film about the history of Paris!
 Normally €9.50

 Cité des Sciences et de l'Industrie is the biggest science museum in Europe.
 This impressive glass and steel building was designed by Peter Rice and opened in 1986.
 Normally €12.00

 Set within the stunning Grand Palais, the Palais de la Decouverte is one of Paris' most esteemed science museums.
 Normally €9.00

-The museum takes a fresh look at history by showing the part played by immigrants in the economic, social, and cultural development of France.
+The History of Immigration Museum takes a fresh look at history by showing the part played by immigrants in the economic, social, and cultural development of France.
 Normally €6.00

 The museum of French monuments and architecture houses three galleries, offering an overview of architecture and heritage from the Middle Ages to the present day.
 Normally €8.00

 The National Museum of the Middle Ages is housed across two exceptional Parisian monuments: the Gallo-roman thermes, dating from the 2nd century, and the 15th century Cluny Abbey hotel.
 Normally €8.00

 Choco-Story, the gourmet chocolate museum, covers 4,000 years of the history of cocoa and chocolate in words, pictures and flavours.
 The museum immerses you in the amazing world of chocolate and leads you through a fascinating voyage through time.
 Normally €11.00